LeeSteg/privatebebo/_posts/2019-04-05-PopupMenus.md

 This technique offers the best results, especially in games developed for HDR and WCG.

 ![Popup Menu Blur](/privatebebo/img/Examples_PopupMenuBlur.jpg)
 _This pop-up uses a blur shader to obscure all menus and HUD components.
-This helps the player focus on the information in the pop-up._
+This helps the player focus on the information in the pop-up.
+Screenshot from Forza Horizon 3_

 ![Popup Menu Overlay](/privatebebo/img/Examples_PopupMenuOverlay.jpg)
-_The pop-up obscures the HUD components either completely or partially, through a subtle transparency effect._
+_The pop-up obscures the HUD components either completely or partially, through a subtle transparency effect.
+Screenshot from Jurassic World Evolution_

 <br>